• Skip to primary navigation

 The recipes for baked goods that are made with ingredients least likely to spoil are labeled “Desert Safe” recipes.
 Read the Guide to Hot Weather Shipping to find out about desert safe ingredients and heat safe recipes.

-In addition to being wonderful cookies to send overseas, these cookies are a versatile treat to enjoy at home.
+In addition to being wonderful cookies to send overseas, these cookies are a versatile treat to enjoy at home and make great after-school snacks.
 Their irresistibility, as far as I can tell, is due to the combination of flavors and texture.
 I boosted the flavor profile three ways.

 Closeup of cookie balanced on the rim of a glass of milk with a red plate underneath.